RyzacInc/external-author-onboarding/using-jira.md

 ### Team Members
 #### Project Administrator
 The project administrator, in most cases, is the team project manager.
 The project administrator maintains the project versions, components, and user roles.
-They also maintain project boards and start/end project sprints, which we will discuss further in this document.
+They also maintain project boards which we will explain further in this documentation.
 #### Roles in Jira
 Jira enables the project administrator to assign particular users to specific roles (i.e. `Author` or `Reviewer`).
 Roles define user capabilities and settings like frequency of Jira notifications.
 The project administrator can set up Jira notifications the appropriate roles when particular events take place in a project (i.e. when an issue is moved or a comment is made).
 You can choose specific people, groups, or roles to receive notifications.